A-N-E/HTML_and_CSS-Introduction_to_HTML/.guides/content/A-very-simple-web-page-1908.md

 It looks a little scary with all those *tags* like `<html>` and `<body>` and so on.
 Don't worry, you'll soon get used to them.

 ## The html element
-This is the root or top-level element of the html document. it can and must contain only two other elements `<head>` and `<body>`.
-The `<head>` is the part of the page which is not visible and gives meta informations about the page like the `<title>` and other which we will see later.
-The `<body>` is the main part of the page and will contain all the visible content of the page, text, images and others.
+This is the root or top-level element of the html document.
+It contains only two other elements `<head>` and `<body>`.
+The `<head>` is the part of the page which is not visible and gives *meta* information about the page, like the `<title>`,  which we will see later.
+The `<body>` is the main part of the page and will contain all the visible content of the page, text, images and more.

 Another way of seeing the `index.html` document is :